Booking Terms and Conditions

 b) It is also important to remember to include all transit points of your journey, which may also require you to obtain a visa.
 Please note that many countries require that your passport is valid for six months beyond the period of your stay.
 Some countries apply different rules and you should contact the Embassy or Consulate of your destination for relevant current information.

 c) It is vital that you ensure that your passport is legible and intact, any sign of damage could result in a refusal of carriage or entry into your country of destination.
-If you hold a UK passport and require information in respect of the validity of your passport, procedure and time required to apply for a passport or renew an existing passport, the regulations in respect of minors, or if your passport has been lost or stolen, you can contact the UK Passport Service help line on 0870 521 0410 or on the internet at www.ukpa.gov.uk
+If you hold a UK passport and require information in respect of the validity of your passport, procedure and time required to apply for a passport or renew an existing passport, the regulations in respect of minors, or if your passport has been lost or stolen, you can contact the UK Passport Service help line on 0300 222 0000 or via the website at UK Passport Office.

 d) It is your responsibility to obtain the appropriate visa for your destination(s) and any applicable transit point.
-If you require information in respect of current visa requirements, procedure and time required to apply for the applicable visa, you should contact the Foreign and Commonwealth Office.
-Their telephone number is 020 7008 8438 and their website address is www.fco.gov.uk.
+If you require information in respect of current visa requirements, procedure and time required to apply for the applicable visa, you should consult the Foreign and Commonwealth Office via .
 Please note that specific requirements for specific countries can be complex and subject to change at short notice.

 f) The name on the passport must match the name on the ticket, otherwise you may not be able to travel and insurance may be invalid.
 If, after booking a holiday but before travelling, any member of your party changes their name, e.g. as a result of getting married, we must be notified immediately so that we can endeavour to make the necessary changes to your holiday documentation.